RotClub/RTYPE/docs/src/game/NodeLibrary.md

     ```

 - ### CreateChild
     Create and add a child node to the current node.
-For the child references check the schema [graph](#system-graph) and the valid registered node types.[registered_node](#registered-node-type--construction-method)
+For the child references check the schema `system graph` in introduction and the valid registered node types.[registered_node](#registered-node-type--construction-method)
     #### Prototype
     ```lua
     node:CreateChild(type: string, name: string, + others) -> Node | nil